cyclr/docs/pages/v2/08-custom-connectors/04-create-a-connector/10-connector-paging.md

 Note that the default for outbound paging is 'false' at the Connector level.

-These parameters can be overriden and adjusted at the method level.
+These parameters can be overridden and adjusted at the method level.

 | Method Property | Description |
 | --- | --- |